piperbates/aa-techtest/README.md

 Starting from a mobile first approach, design the page layouts for mobile, tablet, and desktop.

 4.
-Continuing the mobile first approach, design the components
+Continuing the mobile first approach, design the components - started with the header and hero image working my way down the page until all components were created to mobile spec.